alanng10/Secane/Docue/Base/a.md

 Secane auth info is store in Home Root fold.

-Secane config info in store in Home client fold.
+Secane config info is store in Home client fold.

 Module that is add is store in Home client fold.